-Rescue Installation and compatibility check Gin Gliders recommend that rescue installation is performed properly by a competent person.
+Rescue Installation and compatibility check

+Gin Gliders recommend that rescue installation is performed properly by a competent person.
 The rescue parachute is a pilots last resort and failure to pack or connect the reserve parachute in the correct way may cause death or severe injury.
 The pilot is responsible for ensuring proper installation.

-This harness is compatible with the One G and Yeti rescue parachutes (#27,35,40).
+This harness is compatible with the One G, Yeti and Yeti Cross rescue parachutes.
 Other manufacturers' rescues may also be used but we cannot guarantee their function.
 The pilot is responsible for checking compatibility.

 Every first installation of a rescue system into the harness (that means every new combination of harness and rescue system) must be checked by a qualified paragliding professional for compatibility.
 To verify the installation, you must perform a test deployment by sitting in a simulator.

 Rescue parachutes should be repacked at least every 150 days; so installing your rescue in a new harness may also provide a good opportunity for a repack.
 After every repack of the rescue parachute you should also do a compatibility check.
-Make sure that the rescue parachute can be released from the rescue container-it must be done by you, the pilot, sitting in the harness hanging from a simulator.
-WARNING: If you are in any doubt about any aspect of rescue installation, seek professional advice!
-IMPORTANT: You must perform a test deployment from a simulator to verify the installation.